sypsyp97/Trainable-Fourier-Series/pyronn/README.md

 #### Steps:

-1. **Version Check**: Ensure the torch version in `pyproject.toml` aligns with your environment to avoid DLL errors and install C++ Compiler:
+1. **Version Check**:
+Ensure the torch version in `pyproject.toml` aligns with your environment to avoid DLL errors and install C++ Compiler on Linux:

    ```bash
    conda install conda-forge::gxx_linux-64